 Phase One consists of the identification of all dictionaries adopted in the Brazilian RNDS for the sections of Immunization, Exams, Allergies-Adverse Reactions, Medications, Conditions as well as, all the CodeSystems and ValueSets indicated in the IPS Implementation Guide (IG) (http://hl7.org/fhir/uv/ips) and upload these dictionaries to a terminology service compliant to the SVCM IHE Profile [8] and to the Common Terminology Service 2 standard [9] under the different organizations that are expected to maintain each of these dictionaries.
 IPS already establishes: scope, use case, and design principles.
 Those govern the choices on structure, dictionaries, and vocabularies that should be used in Brazil for IPS.

 Phase Two focused on constructing the ConceptMaps that express the mapping from the Brazilian dictionaries to the IPS preferred and required terminologies.
 The mapping process followed the ISO/TR 12300:2014 Health Informatics — Principles of mapping between terminological systems [10].
 According to the standard, the purpose of the mapping process needs to be clearly stated with the definition of the source and target data dictionaries that are involved in the mapping.
 Moreover, it is necessary to indicate the cardinality and equivalence degree of the mapping between source and target.
 The cardinality must be expressed as: “one to one - a single source concept is linked with a single target concept or term; one to many - a single source concept is linked with multiple target concepts or terms; many to one - multiple source concepts are linked with a single target concept or term and many to many - multiple source concepts are linked with multiple target concepts or terms”(7).
 The equivalence degree must be expressed as: “1 - Equivalence of meaning; lexical as well as conceptual; 2 - Equivalence of meaning, but with synonymy; 3 -Source concept is broader, and has a less specific meaning than the target concept/term; 4 - Source concept is narrower, and has a more specific meaning than the target concept/term; 5 - No map is possible.
 No concept was found in the target with some degree of equivalence (as measured by any other 4 ratings)(10).
 The mapping was first depicted in a spreadsheet and later introduced as ConceptMaps with the equivalence degree in the term on a terminology server.
-All mappings were validated by the MOH technical team.
+All mappings were validated by the BMoH technical team.

 Phase 3 focused on the harmonization of IPS Brazil.
 Thus, all documents on RNDS were analyzed and harmonized with the IPS.
 All mandatory sections on IPS were supported.
 The IPS IG was strictly followed.